Parental responsibility: birth parents, adoption and surrogacy (accessible version)

 -

-for any watchlist matches on the application relating to PR
+for any watchlist matches on the application relating to PR (for example, a caveat preventing the person applying)

 -

-Checking parents’ details: all applications
+Checking parents’ details: birth parents

-If the personal details for the parent who applied (and gave consent) have changed and there is no evidence of how they have changed it, you must consider:
+If the personal details for the parent who applied (and gave consent) have changed and there is no evidence how they have changed it, you must consider:

 -